TAKING ON ACTION INQUIRIES

 How do we balance the urgency of of getting people to live more sustainably with the need for deep change?

 It’s quicker, easier and starts making a difference today getting people to do simple things like recycling.
 But to transform to a low-carbon world we need much more to change in people’s lives, without forcing change on them.
 We’re exploring the tensions and looking for new answers.
+We have shared our inquiry journey here.

 How do we create the conditions for moments of cultural resonance and visibility?